Become a UC Master Gardener

 When are the classes held and how much time should I expect to spend on the training program?

-The training period is 16 consecutive weeks that includes orientation and a graduation celebration.
-The weekly classes are Tuesday from 9:30am to 4pm beginning in early January and ending in late April.
-Trainees are paired with mentors to help guide them through the training class and to introduce them to the SF-SM Master Gardener Program.
-The time commitment for the training is estimated to be 10-15 hours per week, including class time.
+The training period is 16 consecutive weeks: an orientation meeting, 14 weeks of class time, and a graduation celebration.
+In 2016, the dates are January 6, 2016 to April 20, 2016.
+The weekly classes will be held Wednesdays from 9:30 AM to 4:00 PM.
+Trainees are paired with mentors to help guide them through training class and to introduce them to the SM & SF Counties Master Gardener Program.
+The time commitment for training is estimated to be 10-15 hours per week, including class time.

 What is the commitment to the Master Gardener Program?

-In the first year Master Gardeners are required to complete 50 volunteer service hours; this includes 7 shifts working on the UC Master Gardener Helpline located in Half Moon Bay on Mondays or Thursdays during the hours of 9:00am – 12:30pm and/or 12:30pm – 4:00pm.
-In subsequent years, to remain a Certified UC Master Gardener, 25 hours of SM-SF Master Gardener sponsored volunteer service and 12 hours of continuing education are required.
+In the first year, Master Gardeners are required to complete 50 volunteer service hours, 24.5 of which are shifts on the UC Master Gardener Helpline located in Half Moon Bay on Mondays or Thursdays during the hours of 9:00 AM – 4:00 PM.
+In subsequent years, to remain a Certified Master Gardener, 25 hours of SM & SF Master Gardener-sponsored volunteer service and 12 hours of continuing education are required.

 If you have additional questions, please contact us at email@example.com.
-A designated volunteer will respond as soon as possible.
+We will respond as soon as possible.

-What the class of 2013 enjoyed about the training program:
+What previous classes enjoyed about the training program: